vlasky/pdf-reader-mcp/README.md

     deleting multiple items) in a single request.
   - Designed to **reduce AI-server round trips**, minimizing token usage and latency compared to executing individual commands for each file operation.
+  - **Reliable Batch Processing:** All tools supporting multiple items (e.g., `read_content`, `delete_items`, `edit_file`) attempt every operation and return a detailed result for each, indicating success or failure with specific error messages.
+This allows for robust error handling and follow-up actions.
 - **🚀 Easy Integration:** Get started quickly using `npx` with minimal configuration.
 - **🐳 Containerized Option:** Also available as a Docker image for consistent